COVID-19 Vaccine FAQs

 How can I get a copy of my COVID-19 vaccination record?

-Does asking for vaccination status violate HIPPA law?
+Does asking for vaccination status violate HIPAA law?

 Can I get vaccinated if I currently have COVID-19?